Maxime Bernier: Since the 2021 election

 In July 2021, an affidavit filed in court alleged that People's Party of Canada leader Maxime Bernier made a racist remark about NDP leader Jagmeet Singh, saying Singh would "never get elected with that rag on his head."
 Bernier denied the accusation, stating that this was the only eyewitness account of him supposedly making a racist comment and accused political strategist Warren Kinsella of orchestrating a defamation campaign against him.
 In November 2021, Ontario Court dismissed Bernier's defamation lawsuit for failing an anti-SLAPP screening test.

 Bernier supported the January–February 2022 Canada convoy protest in Ottawa and accused the federal and provincial governments of violating human rights as a result of their imposition of health measures during the pandemic.
 He also accused Prime Minister Justin Trudeau of 'colluding' with U.S. President Joe Biden on vaccine mandates.

-Bernier announced on May 12, 2023 that he would run for MP in a by-election in Portage-Lisgar in Manitoba following the resignation of Candice Bergen.
+Bernier announced on May 12, 2023, that he would run for MP in a by-election in Portage-Lisgar in Manitoba following the resignation of Candice Bergen.
 He finished in 2nd with 17.16% of the vote, losing the by-election to Conservative Party candidate Branden Leslie who won with 64.95% of the vote and a margin of almost 15,000 votes.
 Immediately following his defeat in the by-election, Bernier announced that he intended to run in Portage-Lisgar again at the next general election, before later announcing in 2025 that he would instead be a candidate in his old riding of Beauce.
 In the 2025 election, Bernier placed fourth in Beauce, winning only 3,628 votes (5.8%) and the PPC declined to less than 1% in the popular vote, with much of its support going to the Conservatives.

 Bernier won a leadership review in July 2025, with 79.1% of the vote, a drop from his 2021 review numbers, when he garnered 95.6%.
 The Voter participation rate was 32.7% compared to 57% in 2021.

 In August 2025, Bernier stated that he would support a third Quebec referendum, earlier stating his support for a Western independence referendum.

 Personal life

 Bernier has two daughters.
 In 2010, he began a relationship with Catherine Letarte, a National Ballet School-trained ballerina, who worked for a women's shelter and as of 2017 runs a community centre for adults living with mental health issues.
 Bernier and Letarte married in the summer of 2019.
 Bernier is fond of quoting James M. Buchanan, Friedrich Hayek, and Henry Hazlitt and has been known as "Mad Max", the "Bloc-buster", or the "Albertan from Quebec" by his Ottawa colleagues.

 In September 2013, Bernier trained for and ran an ultramarathon across his riding to raise funds for a local food bank.
 In 2014, Bernier participated in the Rodeo de Cochons after being challenged by a local mayor.

+At the time of the 2025 Canadian federal election, he lived on Nuns' Island (L'Île-des-Sœurs).